Proven Strategies and Forms for Employment Discrimination

 “Consider including time-barred conduct in complaint.
 Even if you believe that certain conduct will be time-barred, consider alleging that conduct because it may be relevant to proving that the defendant’s articulated reasons for its actions are pretextual….”

 “Tolling of administrative charge filing deadlines.
 Exercise great caution in relying on tolling agreements because defense counsel will search for any possible loophole to argue that the tolling agreement does not apply to certain defendants or claims.
 For example, in discrimination cases, defense counsel may….”

 “Seek evidence to show decision-making process contaminated.
 In the absence of evidence that the decision-maker harbored discriminatory animus, seek evidence that the decision was based on information “contaminated” by one who did harbor discriminatory animus.
 For example….”

 “Sample argument.
 If discovery reveals that discriminatory comments were made in the workplace, defense counsel will almost certainly argue to the court that the comments are merely inadmissible “stray remarks.”
 You must address this argument head-on in the opposition.
 For example…”

 The effective pleading language, cases sorted by pros and cons, pitfalls and solutions, pattern discovery requests, and common defense tricks detailed in Litigating Employment Discrimination Cases will help you stay focused on the important issues that lead to successful litigation.

-Author Andrew Friedman has packed the 2017 edition of Litigating Employment Discrimination Cases with up-to-date coverage of bedrock employment law principles; detailed analyses of current trends in the law; use-it- today practical advice; and four new forms.
+The 2018 edition of Litigating Employment Discrimination Cases is packed with up-to-date coverage of bedrock employment law principles; detailed analyses of current trends in the law; and use-it-today practical advice.
 The highlights include new and updated text on these issues: